Mistakes Engineers Make at Interview Stage by Hamza Ouaghad

 So you have a confirmed interview lined up for an engineering role and you’re looking for some advice – look no further!

-Hamza Ouaghad (Software Engineer at expertlead) has interviewed over 150 engineers from all different levels.
+Hamza Ouaghad (Software Engineer) has interviewed over 150 engineers from all different levels.
 In this article, Hamza gives his advice to ace your next engineering interview.

 All of the interviews I've conducted were technical in nature, so some candidates thought that regardless of how you communicate, it's all about skill, which is quite mistaken.
 What I want to say by that is that the most important key during an interview is communication, and almost all of the mistakes that are made during the interview process, are communication mistakes, not entirely technical mistakes.